pvaret/rtl8192cu-fixes/README.md

-This is a repackaging of Realtek's own 8192CU USB WiFi driver for Ubuntu 13.10 and later.
+This is a repackaging of Realtek's own 8192CU USB WiFi driver for kernel 4.15.0.

 !!
 This driver is DEPRECATED !!
 ===============================

-The new `rtl8xxxu` driver initially introduced in kernel 4.4 works pretty well these days, and you almost certainly should prefer it to this repository.
+The new `rtl8xxxu` driver initially introduced in kernel 4.4 works pretty well these days, with some exceptions, but you should try it before trying this repository.

 If `rtl8xxxu` gives you problems, try troubleshooting it before installing this driver.
 Known things to look for are:
   - Some devices require that power management be disabled in NetworkManager.
 Follow the instructions further down to disable power management in NetworkManager.